tinythings/sysinspect/docs/genusage/virtual_minions.rst

 .. important::

-  🚨

-  Virtual clustered minions are not designed and not meant to manage or change *their own configuration or state*.
+  🚨 Virtual clustered minions are not designed or meant to manage or change *their own configuration or state*.
-  They are primarily used to perform actions and/or launchging workloads that are affecting other external systems.
+  They are primarily used to perform actions and/or launching workloads that are affecting other external systems.

-  For example, running jobs, collecting metrics, orchestrating tasks on **other systems**, etc — depends on a module capabilities that is launched on behalf of the virtual minion.
+  For example, running jobs, collecting metrics, orchestrating tasks on **other systems**, etc — depend on a module's capabilities that are launched on behalf of the virtual minion.

 Minions can be grouped into logical collections called clusters.
 A cluster is simply a set of minions that share a similar role, configuration, and model description, so you can treat them as a single unit instead of dealing with